incomputingworld/python-Iteration-protocol/README.md

 # python-Iteration-protocol
-Python: Understand and implement the concept of Iteration protocol.
+Python: Understand and implement the concept of the Iteration protocol.

 ## Python - Iteration Protocol - Part 1